AztecProtocol/aztec-packages/docs/docs/aztec/concepts/smart_contracts/functions/public_private_unconstrained.md

 ---
 title: Public, Private, and Unconstrained Functions
+sidebar_position: 2
+tags: [functions, macros]
 ---

-This page explains the three types of functions that exist on Aztec - public, private, and unconstrained.
+This page explains three types of functions that exist on Aztec - public, private, and unconstrained.
 For a deeper dive into how these functions work under the hood, check out the [Inner Workings](./inner_workings.md) page.

 ## `Public` Functions